danieltomasz/danieltomasz.github.io/content/posts/pdf-quarto-tips.md

 description: "Some tips and tricks for writing thesis with Quarto"
 date: "2023-08-04"
 draft: false
-format: hugo-md
+lastmod: "2023-08-04"
 tags:
 - Quatro
 - Latex
 ---

+_Disclaimer: This is work in progress, I will be updating this post as I standardize and create a separate template/extension repository._

+I wrote my master thesis in LaTeX, but given that markdown is a bit nicer to write, so I decided to switch with my PhD thesis to Markdown.
+I was trying with Pandoc but last year I switched to Quarto, as it is more flexible, and it is easier to customize.

 ## Nicer fonts and better handling of figures

-I am sharing with you a fragment of my `_quarto.yml` file, with some tweaks I am using to make my pdf output nicer.
+I am sharing with you a fragment of my `_quarto.yml` file, with some tweaks I am using to make my PDF output nicer.

 ```yaml
  format: